BIDS/event-template/people.md

 > _Specify the type of event.
 Who is being invited?
 Is this invite-only, open registration, or application-only?_

-_[Enter invitation process and audience overview here]_
+_[Enter invitation process and audience overview here.
+Add link to list of attendees here.]_

-## Attendee Invitation Lists

-> _If invite-only, who is on the primary and waitlist invitation lists?_

-_[Enter primary and waitlist attendee list details here]_

-- [ ] Provide a primary list of attendees (name, email) to invite
-- [ ] Provide a secondary/waitlist list in case of additional space
-- [ ] Provide a list of colleagues/partner organizations to invite
-- [ ] Get committee approval to invite colleagues/partner organizations

-**Application form notes (if application-only):**

-_[Enter application form questions here]_

 ## Calendar & Listings